About Catholic Homes

 Care With Purpose

 Our aged care model ‘Care with Purpose’ incorporates our core values of joy, love and hospitality.
-‘Care with Purpose’ promotes independence by encouraging and supporting those we care for.
+‘Care with Purpose’ promotes independence by encouraging and supporting those we care for, from our aged care residents to those we care for in their own home.
 We encourage and support you to do as much as you can for yourself; and to be engaged in activities, interests and hobbies that add value to your life.